hluk/CopyQ/docs/source-code-overview.rst

 The implementations can contain:

--  creating Qt application objects
+-  Creating Qt application objects
--  clipboard handling (for clipboard monitor)
+-  Clipboard handling (for clipboard monitor)
--  focusing window and getting window titles
+-  Focusing window and getting window titles
--  getting system paths
+-  Getting system paths
--  setting "autostart" option
+-  Setting "autostart" option
--  handling global shortcuts (**note:** this part is in `qxt/ <https://github.com/hluk/CopyQ/tree/master/qxt>`__)
+-  Handling global shortcuts (**note:** this part is in `qxt/ <https://github.com/hluk/CopyQ/tree/master/qxt>`__)

 For unsupported platforms there is `simple